DrawNFT/DrawNFT.io/README.md

 ### Deploying to a test network

-Run `pnpm run migrate --network rinkeby` to deploy the project to the Rinkeby test network.
+Run `npm run migrate --network rinkeby` to deploy the project to the Rinkeby test network.

 ### Deploying to mainnet

-Run `pnpm run migrate --network mainnet` to deploy the project to the main Ethereum network.
+Run `npm run migrate --network mainnet` to deploy the project to the main Ethereum network.

 ## License